Lecture hall graphs and the Askey scheme: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Donghyun Kim for fruitful discussion.
-SC is partially supported by by NSF grant DMS-2054482, ANR grants ANR-19-CE48-0011 and ANR-18-CE40-0033.
+The authors are grateful to Donghyun Kim for fruitful discussions.
+They also thank the anonymous referees for their careful reading of the manuscript and for helpful comments.
+SC is partially supported by NSF grant DMS-2054482 and ANR grants ANR-19-CE48-0011 and ANR-18-CE40-0033.
 BJ and JPK are pleased to acknowledge support from ERC Advanced Grant 740900 (LogCorRM).
-JSK is supported by NRF grants 2022R1A2C101100912 and RS-2023-00258902.
+JSK is supported by NRF grant RS-2025-00557835.